JRomatowski/jromatowski/README.md

 <div align="center">

-I have enjoyed a varied, exciting career as a flute instructor and performing artist in Seattle for the past 10 years!
-If I am not teaching flute lessons or preparing for my next performance, I am watching movies, enjoying the rainy Seattle weather, or contemplating high art with my two cats! :cat2::cat2:
+I have enjoyed a varied, exciting career as a flute instructor and performing artist in Seattle for the past 10 years.
+If I am not teaching flute lessons or preparing for my next performance, I am going on small hikess with my wife and enjoying the rainy Seattle weather.

 I have been teaching flute lessons and performing as my main source of income since high school.
-What I enjoyed most about this career was connecting with students and audiences and sharing how deeply I feel about music with all of them!
+What I enjoyed most about this career was connecting with students and audiences and sharing how deeply I feel about music with all of them.

 I realized during lockdown that I wanted to pursue new opportunities through software engineering to connect with new people.
-Knowing I needed strong guidance to make this possible, I took the next necessary step.

 I enrolled in General Assembly’s Software Engineering Immersive course and am looking forward to working hard and dedicating myself to this craft.
-My goal is to take the skills I learn and use them to continue expressing and connecting with new and exciting audiences!
+My goal is to take the skills I learn and use them to continue  connecting with new audiences!

 </div>